railslove/showoff-presentations/presentation_railslove_profile_DE/_03_own_projects/03_slide.md

 # Nerd Pursuit/Hackerspursuit

 A realtime game based on https://github.com/Nerds/NerdPursuit/ questions.
-Together with 9elements we've invited a new game concept and a open source game implementation with node.js.
-Push your questions to github and improve your hacker DNA.
+Together with 9elements we've invited a new game concept and a open source game implementation with node.js.Push your questions to github and improve your hacker DNA.

 * ....
   * ...